-The SORN defines the information use of the information and how the information is accessed, contained, and stored in the system.
-As per the SORN, strict control measures are enforced to ensure that access to and disclosure are limited to a need-to-know based on the official duties, including personnel in the VA OIG Office of Investigations, VA OIG Human Resources Management Division, VA OIG attorneys, and VA OIG management officials responsible for supervising any VA OIG employee.
+Strict control measures are enforced to ensure that access to and disclosure are limited to a need-to-know based on the official duties, including personnel in the VA OIG Office of Investigations.
 Access to the computerized information is limited to VA OIG employees by means of passwords and authorized user identification codes.